Purely Inseparable ring extensions: Towers of purely inseparable extensions

-We continue now with the study of the composition of purely inseparable extensions of greater exponent.
+We now consider compositions of purely inseparable extensions of higher exponent.
 In Lemma \ref{lem: composition of Galois extensions}, we have shown that the composition of two Galois extensions is Galois if and only if it is an $\mc{F}$-extension.
 The next two propositions address the problem of characterizing when the composition of a Galois extension and a purely inseparable extension induces again a purely inseparable extension.
-In the first one, we study when the composition of a Galois extension $A\subset B$ and a purely inseparable extension $B\subset C$ gives a purely inseparable tower $A\subset B\subset C$.
-In the second one, we address the opposite case, that is, we study when the composition of a purely inseparable extension $A\subset B$ with a Galois extension $B\subset C$ gives a purely inseparable tower $A\subset B\subset C$.